mirainc/mira-kit/README.md

   - `default`: string, optional.
 The default value for the string.
 - `text`: A long-form string.
   - `default`: string, optional.
 The default value for the text.
 - `datetime`: A date and time.
-  - `format`: string, required.
-A [Moment.js](http://momentjs.com/docs/#/parsing/string-format/)-style format string.
+The expected format of the datetime is ISO 8601 (example: `2000-02-01T09:00:00.000Z` is February 1st, 2000 at 9AM UTC)
-  - `default`: string, optional.
-The default value in the given format.
+  - `default`: UTC ISO string, optional.
+This value will be rendered in the simulator to local time, but passed to the application in UTC.
 - `boolean`: A true or false value.
   - `default`: boolean, optional.
 The default value for the boolean.
 - `number`: A numerical value.